StevenWeir038/Scientia-Geographia-Quiz/README.md

 Features include:
 - One question and four multiple choice answers
-- On selected answer has a different format
+- Selected answer has a different format
-- The user can change their mind and select a different answer before clicking next button to move to next question
+- The user can change their mind and select a different answer before clicking next button to move to next question (many similar quizes lack this feature)

 ### Score Tracker
 ![Score Tracker](docs/readme/quiz-answer-feedback.png "Score Tracker")

 As the quiz defaults to 10 questions, 10 elements were hard coded into the html.
-The purpose of these are to give a visual cue to the user on how well they are doing.
+The purpose of these are to give a visual cue to the user on their current performance.

 NB. a future implementation could be to change the number of quiz  questions.
 It would be possible to change the score tracker element to reflect the total question count set by the ``quizLength`` variable in the JS file by means of a template literal.